joedono/House-of-Z/19 Power Corrupts/01 Sweeps Back.md

 This is the building that was housing the large laser that rolled around the street when the party was here last.
 It's owned by a white-haired bugbear and a kenku that have named themselves Light and Shadow.
 They're still working out the kinks in their large laser.
 It's not in danger of going awry unless the party attempts to aid in the construction and fail.

 ### Illusionary Mettle
 The kenku who spilled out the Deck of Illusions sold the remaining cards in the deck to a changeling named Mettle.
 He hates when people ask how his name is spelled, saying it's Bravery not Steel.
 Mettle has been making bets with children in the Sweep Citadel.
-If they can stand for 5 minutes in the pen with a random illusion creature without screaming and running away, Mettle gives them a silver.
+If they can stand for 1 minute in the pen with a random illusion creature without screaming and running away, Mettle gives them a silver.
 As the party is approaching, Stump is screaming and fleeing the pen, bringing laughter from the rest of Dent's kids, Bump, Grump, Pump, and Thump

 ### Instant Farm
 Acorn, the gnoll who accidentially caused a forest to sprout in the middle of the street, has *mostly* perfected his quick-grow formula and has made a killing selling spices and vegetables in a realm where nothing grows.